 - providing all marketing verbiage, copy-written and finalized and other assets which are otherwise beyond a graphic designer’s reasonable scope of duties,

 - providing all “client-provided” assets in digital format, including copy (text), photos, artwork,

 - providing clear and concise instructions where applicable.
 Designer is not responsible for ambiguities.
 If you do not say it, I cannot assume it.,

-- clearing usage rights for any materials (which may include, but are not limited to, photos, artwork, other company logos, etc.) that the client provides to HRG,
+- clearing appropriate rights for any materials (which may include, but are not limited to, photos, artwork, other company logos, etc.) that the client provides to HRG,

 - securing all trademarks, service mark, copyright and patent infringement clearances wherever applicable, arranging, prior to publication, any necessary legal clearance of materials prepared by HRG.